 What to do if your College Student has a Medical Emergency

 It’s a parent’s worst nightmare.
 A call from your child (or worse, a call from someone else) explaining symptoms or injury requiring immediate medical attention.
-Preparing ahead of time and having a few things at your fingertips will help you stay calm if your College Student has a Medical Emergency.
+Preparing ahead of time and having a few things at your fingertips (like a HIPAA authorization form) will help you stay calm if your College Student has a Medical Emergency.

-We recently received this kind of phone call from our son.
+We received this kind of phone call from our son 3 years ago.
 It was 3:30 in the morning and he had awakened with shaking chills, fever, and terrible lower abdominal pain.
 Less than an hour later he had been diagnosed with an appendicitis and my husband was on the road for the six hour drive to be with him.